calmux/fast-detection-YOLO/README.md

 # fast-detection-YOLO

 A real-time object detection app based on lightDenseYOLO.
-The lightDenseYOLO implementation levera
+The lightDenseYOLO implementation leverages lightDe